robotology/yarp/src/carriers/libffmpeg_portmonitor/README.md

 make
 sudo make install
 ```
-To speed up the execution of the "make" command, you can specify the number of threads to use after the "-j" parameter, such as
+To speed up the execution of the "make" command, you can specify the number of recipes to execute at once after the "-j" parameter, such as
 ```
 make -j4
 ```
-to use 4 threads.
+to execute 4 recipes at a time.

 ## Usage